luisds95/genreit/README.md

 ## Current performance and how to improve it
 Genre It! was built using python 3.7.3 which allows fast application prototyping (look at [movies.yml](movies.yml) file for further details on dependencies).
 Its default configuration uses a [Logistic Regression with CV-strength-selected L2 regularization](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegressionCV.html#sklearn.linear_model.LogisticRegressionCV), which is provided by sklearn.
 It is a fast, good performance classifier, thus also ideal for prototyping.
 As this is a multilabel problem, [OneVsRestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.multiclass.OneVsRestClassifier.html#sklearn.multiclass.OneVsRestClassifier) was also employed to fit an independent Logistic Regression model to each genre.
 Although Genre It! is currently semi-fixed to work with the [MovieLens dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7#movies_metadata.csv) and a L2-reguralized Logistic Regression, little modification is needed to adjust it to further datasets and models.

-In this first version, text is only analysed by extracting TF-IDF features which are good for determining the topic of a text, but it doesn't try to understand the general feeling of the text or the context of a single word, thus not exploiting enough the text.
+In this first version, text is only analysed by extracting [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) features which are good for determining the topic of a text, but it doesn't try to understand the general feeling of the text or the context of a single word, thus not exploiting enough the text.
 Even so, Genre It! with its default configuration manages to achieve an f1 score of `~53%`.
 For comparison, with 19 possible genres, a random classifier gets an f1 score of `~18%` on the MovieLens dataset.

 One may test the performance of a new configuration (or dataset) by adding the `--benchmark` flag:

-`python genreit --benchmark`
+`python genreit -config "path/to/new/json.json" --benchmark`

 Note that, when benchmarking, both `-title` and `-description` are not required and will be ignored if provided.
 This will train a model following the given configuration and then calculate and print its f1 score along with the f1 score for the corresponding random model.